traefik/traefik/docs/content/https/tls.md

 The TLS options allow one to configure some parameters of the TLS connection.

+!!! important "'default' TLS Option"

+    The `default` option is special.
+    When no tls options are specified in a tls router, the `default` option is used.
+    When specifying the `default` option explicitly, make sure not to specify provider namespace as the `default` option does not have one.
+    Conversely, for cross-provider references, for example, when referencing the file provider from a docker label, you must specify the provider namespace, for example:
+    `traefik.http.routers.myrouter.tls.options=myoptions@file`

 !!! important "TLSOptions in Kubernetes"

     When using the TLSOptions-CRD in Kubernetes, one might setup a default set of options that, if not explicitly overwritten, should apply to all ingresses.
     To achieve that, you'll have to create a TLSOptions CR with the name `default`.
     There may exist only one TLSOption with the name `default` (across all namespaces) - otherwise they will be dropped.
     To explicitly use a different TLSOption (and using the Kubernetes Ingress resources) you'll have to add an annotation to the Ingress in the following form:
     `traefik.ingress.kubernetes.io/router.tls.options: <resource-namespace>-<resource-name>@kubernetescrd`

 ### Minimum TLS Version